BruceEng/Fandango-2015-Movie-Ratings---Legit-or-Bias-/README.md

 **In the analysis process, I used a "pre-test post-test control group" method.
 I was able to obtain a legitimate "control group"!**

 ## FIND OUT THE ANSWER!

+[Click here to see the Jupyter Notebook](Fandango Movie Ratings II.pdf) (if you prefer to download the pdf file).